 Singapore’s most valuable brands have much reason to cheer as they settle into a post-pandemic economy, with over half of them seeing double-digit percentage growth in their brand values , according to Brand Finance’s Singapore 100 2023 report which ranks the nation’s 100 most valuable and strongest brands.

 DBS defended its crown as the nation’s most valuable brand for the 11th consecutive year.
-The brand saw its brand value up 11% to US$8.7 billion, according to a new report from the world’s leading brand valuation consultancy, Brand Finance.
-DBS leads a trio of bank brands at the top of the rankings, worth almost as much as second-placed UOB (brand value up 23% to US$4.9 billion) and third-placed OCBC Bank (brand value up 13% to US$5.4 billion) who are in second and third place respectively.
+The brand saw its brand value increase by 21% to US$10.5 billion while retaining a brand strength rating of AAA.
+DBS leads a trio of banking brands at the top of the rankings, which includes UOB (brand value up 13% to US$5.5 billion) and OCBC Bank (brand value up 13% to US$5.4 billion) who are in second and third place respectively.